What is Trauma Bonding?

 If you believe you are struggling with trauma bonding, it’s important to seek help and form a safety plan when you do not feel safe, and when you start to feel stagnant.
 The National Domestic Violence Hotline can also be a source of help.

-In the case of your loved ones, it is challenging to watch someone you care about struggle, and even harder to stand back and not rescue them without an invitation.
+In the case of loved ones, it is challenging to watch someone you care about struggle, and even harder to stand back and not rescue them without an invitation.
 Consistently reminding them you are available, implementing healthy relationship practices, and simply listening to your loved one will create a warm, honest environment for them to reach out to when they are ready to make a change.
+Also, if you are dating someone with past relationship trauma, it may require extra care and patience.

 If you or a loved one is struggling with addiction, Mountainside can help.